-Larry Agran graduated Phi Beta Kappa from the University of California at Berkeley in 1966, majoring in both History and Economics.
+Larry Agran graduated Phi Beta Kappa from the University of California at Berkeley in 1966, majoring in history and economics.
 In 1969, he graduated with honors from Harvard Law School, where he specialized in public interest law.

-Mr. Agran has served as Legal Counsel to California State Senate Committee on Health and Welfare.
-He has taught legislation and public policy at the UCLA School of Law and at the Paul Merage School of Business at UC Irvine.
+Larry has served as Legal Counsel to California State Senate Committee on Health and Welfare.
+He has taught legislation and public policy at the UCLA School of Law and the Paul Merage School of Business at UC Irvine.

-As a highly respected public interest attorney and public policy expert, Mr. Agran founded and, in the 1990s, led a number of non-profit organizations: the Local Elected Officials Project; the Center for Innovative Diplomacy; and CityVote.
-As the founder and volunteer chair of Project ’99, from 1994 to 1999, Mr. Agran was especially active in working to promote creation of the Orange County Great Park at the former Marine Corps Base at El Toro.
+As a highly respected public interest attorney and public policy expert, Larry founded and led several non-profit organizations: the Local Elected Officials Project, the Center for Innovative Diplomacy, and CityVote.
+As the founder and volunteer chair of Project ’99 from 1994 to 1999, Larry was especially active in establishing the Orange County Great Park at the former Marine Corps Base at El Toro.

-Councilmember Agran served for six years as the Chair of the nine-member Board of Directors of the Orange County Great Park Corporation, which oversees a 1,300-acre municipal park owned by the City of Irvine.
-The Great Park Corporation is the entity designated by the Irvine City Council to help bring about the design, construction and operation of the Great Park, America’s first great metropolitan park of the 21st century.
+Larry is the Vice Chairman of the Great Park Corporation, which oversees a 1,300-acre municipal park owned by the City of Irvine.
+The Great Park Corporation is the entity designated by the Irvine City Council to help bring about the design, construction, and operation of the Great Park – America’s first great metropolitan park of the 21st century.
 He also represents the City of Irvine on the Irvine Community Land Trust and the Irvine Barclay Theatre boards.

 Larry Agran resides in Irvine with his wife, Phyllis, a pediatrician.
 Larry and Phyllis have a son, Ken, married to daughter-in-law Kerrie Mahan, and two grandchildren – Morgan Elizabeth Agran and Benjamin Sawyer Agran.